-We have a small core group of 2 horses (Monty and Will) that we use for all of our activities including jousting.
+We have a small core group of horses that we use for all of our activities including jousting.
 These horses are owned privately but are made available to approved riders subject to the owners' permission.
-Until late 2017 we had a team of 4 horses but we had to retire PJ late last year and earlier this year the back bone of our team - Charlie Warhorse picked up a bad respiratory infection as a result of his horse asthma which he hasn't been able to shake so he is out of work for the immediate future.
+Until late 2017 we had a team of 4 horses but we had to retire two of them (age).

-This very much limits what we can do at the moment as only Monty jousts.
-We have started working with a new addition - Rocky - who is doing really well and long term member Emily Perrin is working with her new horse who also shows a lot of promise.
+This very much limits what we can do at the moment as only Monty is a proven jouster.
+We have started working with a new addition - Rocky - who is doing really well.

 Below are the details of our own local (Upper Hutt) team of horses.

 Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 5 or 6 years old.
-He had been mistreated somewhere in his past so he had developed a general mistrust of people.
-As a result it took us several years of time and effort to rebuild his trust in people enough to start training him for jousting.
-However, once he learnt to trust us he soaked up training like a sponge.
+We don't like rushing horses into jousting - especially young ones.
+So once Monty was fully grown (age 8 or 9), we started training him for jousting.
 He rapidly developed into a trained Warhorse and he performed brilliantly in his debut jousting tournament - Taupo 2010.
 Since then, with his huge presence and alpha personality, Monty is our lead war horse he loves to joust.
-We also compete with him regularly in dressage, flat classes, jumping and One Day Events.
+We also compete with him in dressage, flat classes, jumping and One Day Events.

 Will is a 15.3 hand (160 cm) gelding who we purchased in 2005 when he was 9 years old.
 We are unsure of his breed but he is a warm blood cross.
 Will was one of the stunt horses used on Lord of the Rings where he was mainly used as a front line "Rohan" cavalry horse.
 During the 2008/2009 season he developed into an all-round warhorse, particularly at Harcourt Park 2009.
 He is not that keen on jousting so we retired him from that in 2013 but he is good at everything else.